rebeccajohnson88/PPOL564_datascience1_fall22/_sources/docs/software_setup.md

     - `#pythonhelp_general`: this channel can be used for general python questions, and we'll also have problem set specific channels.
     - `#datacamp_questions`: these are questions about DataCamp, esp. about making sure your account is set up.

-- **Remote computing environment (for shorthand: jhub)**: [Arnold Song in Dartmouth’s Research Computing](https://itc.dartmouth.edu/people/arnold-song) has generously set up a dedicated course server on Dartmouth's jupyter hub.
+- **Remote computing environment (for shorthand: jhub)**: [Arnold Song in Dartmouth’s Research Computing](https://itc.dartmouth.edu/people/arnold-song) will be setting up a dedicated course server on Dartmouth's jupyter hub.
 This allows you to open up any browser (chrome; firefox) etc. and complete Python tutorials without needing to download data or files locally / deal with package installation issues.
 More details on the server are below.

 - **Locally-installed python (for shorthand: local python)**: eventually, you'll leave the course and Dartmouth and need to know how to use Python locally.
-So in addition to jhub, I'm asking you to install the necessary software to run things locally: Python 3.7+ via the Anaconda distribution system
+So in addition to jhub, I'm asking you to install the necessary software to run things locally: Python 3.8+ via the Anaconda distribution system

 - **Terminal/terminal emulator**: mainly for interfacing with Git/GitHub.
 See instructions below for installation.